lucasresck/Deep-Reinforcement-Learning-homeworks/hw1/README.md

 The commands used bellow are for Linux terminal.

 If you wanna see only the results, go to **Results**.
-If you wanna see only one result (the coolest), run this:
+If you wanna see only one result (the coolest one), run this:

 ```python run_agent.py dagger Humanoid-v2 --render --num_rollouts 5```